 With the completion of our Sixth Form Centre in September 2022, students are enjoying the contemporary new space which has been designed to optimise learning and provide spaces suitable for different styles of learning and study.
-The Sixth Form Programme has been created to enhance the whole experience of the A Level years, and will run alongside and complement the academic side of Sixth Form.
+The Sixth Form Programme has been created to enhance the whole experience of the A Level years and runs alongside and complements the academic side of Sixth Form.
+It is as varied as Sports Leaders and Gold Duke of Edinburgh Award to the prestigious Ivy House Leadership Programme and the Young Health Champions qualification.

-The Upper Sixth live together in Wyatt House where boarders have a study bedroom and share a kitchen and a sitting room.
-They have the facility offering the opportunity to cook their own breakfast and supper but can choose to eat with the rest of the school in the dining room if they prefer.
+The Upper Sixth live together in Wyatt House where boarders have a study bedroom and share a kitchen.
+They have a fully equipped kitchen offering the opportunity to cook their own breakfast and supper but can choose to eat with the rest of the school in the dining room if they prefer.
 Lunch for Sixth Formers is served in the dining room.